 Rutland, VT - Weston, VT- Canterbury, NH - Ogunquit ME

-After breakfast depart early (7:30am) for the hours drive to Weston (VT)for a visit to The Vermont Country Store.
+After breakfast depart early (7:30am) for the drive to Weston (VT)for a visit to The Vermont Country Store.
 The store offers a journey into the “general store of yesteryear” offering brands from the past…such a fun place to shop!
 Continue to Canterbury Shaker Village (NH).
 A guided tour will explain how the Shakers lived a nearly monastic lifestyle that stressed pacifism, communal ownership, celibacy, gender equality, industriousness and plain, simple living.
 You will see 25 restored, original buildings and learn how the Shakers lived, worked and worshiped.
-You will have time for lunch and shopping in the museum store.

 Your next stop is the village of Henniker for a visit to Quilted Threads, called a “Quilter’s Dream.”
 Within the walls of a converted farm house and barn – shoppers find the most carefully selected materials for all their quilting needs.
 After your visit its a must to see the beautiful covered bridge in Henniker for photos.
 Enjoy!
-The final phase of today’s journey takes us east through some more New England back roads, through Portsmouth and to the Atlantic Ocean.
-Arrive in Ogunquit and check in for your last two nights at the Admirals Inn.
+The final phase of today’s journey takes us east towards Portsmouth and to the Atlantic Ocean.
+Arrive in Ogunquit and check in for your last three nights at the Admirals Inn.
 The inn is just steps from the shops, restaurants the rocky coastline and “the beach” which have made the area a famous vacation destination.
 Dinner is at your leisure, we suggest “Jonathans Restaurant” located just a short walk from the hotel.
 (B)